dpnpinto/dpnpinto.github.io/README.md

 *	Reorganization, upgrade and migration of all Azores Scholls network's to attend new levels quality and needs

-*	Developing of a new monitoring and elert systems, in Open Source, for all the education assets
+*	Developing of a new monitoring and elert system, in Open Source, for all the education assets

 ## Interest and work in progress